VictoriaMetrics/operator/docs/quickstart.md

 ```

 **Note** that content of `ingress` field depends on your ingress-controller and domain.
 Your cluster will have them differently.
+Also, for simplicity, we don't use tls, but in real environments not having tls is unsafe.

 To get authorized access to our data it is necessary to create a user using
 the [vmuser](https://docs.victoriametrics.com/operator/resources/vmuser.html) resource.